At the Matlab prompt, type

 MEX files (Matlab C code) for several functions are pre-compiled to improve performance – you should not need to do anything if you want to use them on the following platforms: MacIntel (.mexmaci), PowerPC Mac (.mexmac) and 64-bit Linux (.mexa64).
 The following is a list of the mex files used in MLR:

 If you have trouble with any of these functions, you may want to recompile them.
-This can be done by cd'ing to the directory where the function lives, and typing (e.g.):
+This can be done by calling the function mlrMake (which will try to remake all .c and .cpp files in the mrTools repository).
+This can also be done by cd'ing to the directory where the function lives, and typing (e.g.):

 Note that to compile these functions on a Mac you will need to have Xcode installed on your computer.
 On other platforms you will need to have the gcc compiler.